Great Sea Interconnector: Infrastructure

 The EuroAsia Interconnector will link Israel with Cypriot and Greek power grids with high-voltage direct current submarine power cable of length around 1208 km.

 It will have a capacity to transmit 2,000 megawatts of electricity in either direction.

 The 310 km cable will link Israel with Cyprus.
 Cyprus will be connected with the Greek island of Crete with 898 km long cable.
 The laying depth of the cable will be up to 3000 m under sea level in some areas between Crete and Cyprus.
 It will be conducted in two stages.

 In the first stage it will have 1000 MW capacity.
 It is expected to cost €2.5 billion in the first stage.
 Interconnection between Hadera in Israel and Kofinou on Cyprus will be finished in December 2025.
 The longer interconnection between Kofinou on Cyprus and Korakias on Crete will be delivered in December 2025.

 Configuration for Stage 1

-The Interconnector will provide an important electricity highway in Southeastern EU and ends the electricity energy isolation of Cyprus and Crete, interconnecting EU and Israel.
+The Interconnector will provide an important electricity highway in Southeastern EU and ends the electricity energy isolation of Cyprus, interconnecting EU and Israel.
 The Interconnector's main components are: